Local-Connectivity-Lab/netbot/README.md

 ## Discord Token & Invite Bot
 To enable netbot on your Discord server, you need to generate a valid `DISCORD_TOKEN` and then invite the bot to your Discord instance.

-1. Go to https://discord.com/developers/applications and create a **New Application** (top-right button).
+1. Go to https://discord.com/developers/applications and login.
+2. Create a **New Application** (top-right button).
-2. Fill in the name and descript in General Information
+2. Fill in the *Name* and click the Terms of Service.
-3. Capture the TOKEN to set in the `.env` file.
+3. Add a Description on the General Information page and save changes.
-3. In the "Bot" section, *unset* the **Public Bot** switch.
+3. In the "Bot" settings, *unset* the **Public Bot** switch.
+3. One the OAuth2/General settings, copy the Client ID to a safe location.
+3. *Reset* the Client Secret and copy it.
+This is the DISCORD_TOKEN.
+3. Create a `.env` file containing: `DISCORD_TOKEN=fct6i14BxG9pRP1wrRWfrW5wNlE2Dki4`
 4. In the OAuth2/URL Generator setion, generate a URL for a **bot** with **Administrator** permissions.
 5. That URL will look something like: https://discord.com/api/oauth2/authorize?client_id=[client-id]&permissions=8&scope=bot
-6. Go to that URL and you'll be presented with a window to add your bot to a server, any server you have admin permissions for.
+6. Open a browser with that URL and and login.
+7. You'll be presented with a window to add your bot to any server you have admin permissions for.
+8. Select your server and click OK.

+Note: Not all admin permissions are needed.
+If you want a very targeted bot, select:
+* Manage Server
+* Manage Roles
+* Manage Channels
+* Manage Expressions
+* Read Messages/View Channels
+* Send Messages
+* Create Pubilc Threads
+* Create Private Threads
+* Send Messages in Threads
+* Manage Messages
+* Manage Threads
+* Embed Links
+* Attach Files
+* Read Message History
+* Use Slash Commands

 ## Deploy threader
 The threader functionality, managed by `threader.py`, needs to be registered as a cron job to run every 5 minutes.